MarcosPampuch/payments-app/README.md

   The main relational database for storing users, currencies, and transaction records.

 - **Broker**
   Kafka broker is used as the event streaming platform for ingesting and distributing payment events.
+It is composed by the topics `payments-events` and `import-payments-events`.

 - **Metabase**
   An open-source business intelligence tool for visualizing and exploring the data stored in Postgres.

 - **Payments Ingestion Service**
-  A Python service that consumes payment events from Kafka, validates them, and upserts them into the Postgres database.
+  A Python service that consumes messages from Kafka topics `payments-events` and `import-payments-events`, validates them, and upserts them into the Postgres table `transactions`.
 This service is also responsible for creating the Postgres tables, indexes, constraints, and triggers, as well as populating the users and currencies tables—all managed through migrations using the Alembic framework.

 - **Data Generator**
-  A Python service that generates synthetic payment events and publishes them to Kafka for demonstration purposes.
+  A Python service that generates synthetic payment events every 2 seconds and publishes them to Kafka for demonstration purposes.

 - **CSV Importer UI**
   A Flask web application that allows users to upload CSV files containing payment data.
 The app parses, validates, and streams the data to Kafka, highlighting duplicates and suspicious records (e.g., high-value transactions).